Thought for today by Joe Farace

 Tip: What are your rights when photographing on the street?
 Bert P. Krages II attorney at law has developed a one-page flyer containing information on what your rights are when stopped and confronted by authorities.
 As the author of Legal Handbook for Photographers, Mr. Krages is knowledgeable about photographer’s rights.
 I would like to thank him for producing a document that explains what your rights are, legal remedies if harassed, but most importantly how to handle these kinds of confrontations.
 Print a copy and keep it in your camera bag—just in case.

-My book Creative Digital Monochrome Effects is currently out-of-print but is available from Amazon with, as I write this, new copies selling for less that four bucks.
+My book Creative Digital Monochrome Effects is available from Amazon for $30.90 with, as I write this, used copies starting around two bucks.
 That’s cheaper than a venti Starbucks latte, so get’em while you can.